Artin Approximation

 \end{theorem}

-Historically this theorem has been proven by A. N\'eron \cite{Ne} when $A$ and $B$ are discrete valuation rings.
-Then several authors gave proofs of particular cases (see for instance \cite{Po80}, \cite{Ar82}, \cite{Brown'} \cite{Ar-De}, \cite{Ar-Ro}, or \cite{Rot1} - in this last paper the result is proven in the equicharacteristic zero case) until D. Popescu \cite{Po85} \cite{Po86} proved the general case.
-Then, several authors gave simplified proofs or strengthened the result \cite{Og}, \cite{Sp}, \cite{Sw}, \cite{ST}.
+Historically the first version of this theorem has been proven by A. N\'eron \cite{Ne} under the assumption that $A$ and $B$ are discrete valuation rings.
+Then several authors gave proofs of particular cases (see for instance \cite{Po80,Ar82,Brown',Ar-De,Ar-Ro,Rot1} - in this last paper the result is proven in the equicharacteristic zero case) until D. Popescu \cite{Po85,Po86} proved the general case.
+Then several authors provided simplified proofs or strengthened this result \cite{Og, Sp, Sw, ST}.
 This result is certainly the most difficult to prove among all the results presented in this paper.
-We will just give a slight hint of the proof of this result here since there exist very nice presentations of the proof elsewhere (see \cite{Sw} or \cite{ST} in general, \cite{Qu} or \cite{Po00} in the equicharacteristic zero case). \\ Let $(A,I)$ be the data of a ring $A$ and an ideal $I$ of $A$.
+We will just give a slight hint of the proof of this result here because there exist very nice and complete presentations of the proof elsewhere (see \cite{Sw} or \cite{ST} for the general case, \cite{Qu} or \cite{Po00} for the equicharacteristic zero case). \\ Before explaining the relation with the Artin Approximation Theorem let us give one more definition.
+Let $(A,I)$ be the data of a ring $A$ and an ideal $I$ of $A$.
 There exists a notion of \emph{Henselian pair} for such a couple $(A,I)$ which coincides with the notion of Henselian local ring when $A$ is a local ring and $I$ is its maximal ideal.
-One definition is the following one: a couple $(A,I)$ is a Henselian pair if Hensel Lemma (with the notation of Proposition \ref{Henselian}) is satisfied for $\m_A$ replaced by the ideal $I$.
-The reader may consult \cite{Ra} Part XI for details.
-In what follows the reader may think about a Henselian pair $(A,I)$ as a Henselian local ring $A$ whose maximal ideal is $I$. \\ Since $A\lgw \wdh{A}$ is regular if $A$ is an excellent ring, $I$ is an ideal of $A$ and $\wdh{A}:=\underset{{\longleftarrow}}{\lim}\frac{A}{I^n}$ is the $I$-adic completion of $A$, we get the following result: \begin{theorem}[General Artin Approximation] Let $(A,I)$ be an excellent Henselian pair and $\wdh A$ be the $I$-adic completion of $A$.
+One definition is the following: a couple $(A,I)$ is a Henselian pair if Hensel's Lemma (with the notation of Proposition \ref{Henselian}) is satisfied for $\m_A$ replaced by the ideal $I$.
+The reader may consult \cite[Part XI]{Ra} for details.
+In what follows the reader may think about a Henselian pair $(A,I)$ only as a Henselian local ring $A$ whose maximal ideal is $I$. \\ Because $A\lgw \wdh{A}$ is regular when $A$ is an excellent ring (see \ref{ex_reg}), $I$ is an ideal of $A$ and $\wdh{A}:=\underset{{\longleftarrow}}{\lim}\frac{A}{I^n}$ is the $I$-adic completion of $A$, we get the following result: \begin{theorem}[General Artin Approximation] Let $(A,I)$ be an excellent Henselian pair and $\wdh A$ be the $I$-adic completion of $A$.
 Let $f(y)\in A[y]^r$ and $\wdh{y}\in\wdh{A}^m$ satisfy $f(\wdh{y})=0$.
 Then, for any $c\in\N$, there exists $\wdt{y}\in A^m$ such that $\wdt{y}-\wdh{y}\in I^c\wdh{A}$, and $f(\wdt{y})=0$. \end{theorem}